 - Technology: Assess how you can use digital technology to transform your products and processes, to improve ESG performance and overall financial performance.

 And finally, don’t overcomplicate things….
 To quote Michael Porter, “The essence of strategy is choosing what not to do”.

-For more information and support on developing the right ESG strategy for your business, as well as ways to demonstrate compliance with SECR and other legal requirements, please contact SKCI and Planet Mark.
+For more information on developing the right ESG strategy for your business, please contact SKCI and Planet Mark.